gchure/phd/docs/src/chapter_01/section_02_molecular_adaptation.md

 schematically in @Fig:allostery (B).
-While we have passed over some of the more subtle details of this calculation, the plot in @Fig:allostery (B) presents a *quantitative* prediction of how the activity of an allosteric molecule should scale as a function of the inducer,in this case becoming less active as more inducer is present).
+While we have passed over some of the more subtle details of this calculation, the plot in @Fig:allostery (B) presents a *quantitative* prediction of how the activity of an allosteric molecule should scale as a function of the inducer, in this case becoming less active as more inducer is present).

 ![**A Coarse grained representation of an allosteric molecule.** (A) Crystal structures of a variety of allosteric transcription factors are shown at the top.
-In this thesis, we coarse grain away many of the details to a minimal model (bottom) where the protein can be represent as being either active (red) or inactive (purple), both of which can bind an inducer molecule (orange).
+In this thesis, we coarse grain away many of the details to a minimal model (bottom) where the protein can be represented as being either active (red) or inactive (purple), both of which can bind an inducer molecule (orange).
-(B) By making an assumption of quasi-equilibrium, we can trivially compute a mathematical description of the active probability of an allosteric protein as a function of the inducer concentration (top).
+(B) By making an assumption of quasi-equilibrium, we can compute a mathematical description of the active probability of an allosteric protein as a function of the inducer concentration (top).
 In this particular case, the inactive state becomes more probable relative to the active state at higher concentrations